-NRSN 2211 Concepts of Nursing III
+NRSN2211: Concepts of Nursing III

 This course focuses on health and illness concepts across the lifespan.
 Concepts covered include homeostasis/regulation, oxygenation/hemostasis, protection/movement, and emotional processes.
 The scope, risk factors, physiologic processes, attributes, and clinical management of the relationships between selected concepts/exemplars are discussed in the course content.
-Exemplars, evidence-based practices, collaborative care, healthcare standards, nursing informatics/technologies, and care resources associated with the concepts/exemplars of the course are discussed.
+Exemplars, evidence-based practices, collaborative care, healthcare standards, nursing informatics/ technologies, and care resources associated with the concepts/exemplars of the course are discussed.
 The roles of health care team members related to specific concepts/exemplars are differentiated.
 Opportunities are provided for the student to apply selected health and illness concepts to the nursing care of patients across the lifespan.

-Prerequisites: Concepts of Nursing II, NRSN 2013; Nursing Skills & Assessment II NRSN 2039; Leadership & Management in Nursing, NRSN 2026
+NRSN2039: Nursing Skills & Assessment II NRSN2026: Leadership & Management in Nur

-Corequisites: Nursing Skills & Assessment III, NRSN 2233; ADN Capstone, NRSN 2245
+NRSN2233: Nursing Skills & Assmnt.
+III

+NRSN2245: ADN Capstone

-NRSN 2233 Nursing Skills & Assessment III
+NRSN2233: Nursing Skills & Assmnt.
+III

 This course is the first of two Level Four clinical courses in which the student will apply the curricular concepts in the care management of patients with acute conditions across the lifespan.
 This course utilizes a combination of seminar, lab, and clinical.
 The student is given the opportunity to integrate nursing practice concepts into professional nursing practice and integrate diverse patient values into plans of care for patients with acute illness.
 The student interprets and analyzes system conditions and other factors that impact the quality and safety of nursing practice.
 An evidence-based approach is used in the delivery and evaluation of nursing care to acutely ill patients across the lifespan.
-The student evaluates policies and procedures relative to the acute care setting and collaborates with the health care team regarding delivery of patient care.
+The student evaluates policies and procedures used within the acute care setting and collaborates with the health care team regarding delivery of patient care.
 The student also integrates the use of appropriate nursing informatics/technologies in the delivery of nursing care to acutely ill patients.

-Prerequisites: Concepts of Nursing II, NRSN 2013; Nursing Skills & Assessment II NRSN 2039; Leadership & Management in Nursing, NRSN 2026
+NRSN2039: Nursing Skills & Assessment II NRSN2026: Leadership & Management in Nur

-Corequisites: Concepts of Nursing III, NRSN 2211; ADN Capstone, NRSN 2245
+NRSN2211: Concepts of Nursing III

+NRSN2245: ADN Capstone

-NRSN 2245 ADN Capstone
+NRSN2245: ADN Capstone

 This course is the second of two Level Four clinical courses.
-This course prepares the student for entry-level nursing practice as an associate degree graduate.
+This course prepares the student for entrylevel nursing practice as an associate degree graduate.
 The focus of this course is management of individuals across the lifespan with chronic, acute, and select complex conditions.
 This course utilizes a combination of seminar, lab, and clinical.
 The student is given the opportunity to integrate nursing practice concepts into professional nursing practice and integrate diverse patient values into plans of care for patients with acute illness.
 The student interprets and analyzes system conditions and other factors that impact the quality and safety of nursing practice.
 An evidence-based approach is used in the delivery and evaluation of nursing care for patients across the lifespan.
-The student practices in accordance with policies and procedures of the assigned health care setting and collaborates with the health care team regarding delivery of patient care.
+The student practices in accordance with policies and procedures used within the assigned health care setting and collaborates with the health care team regarding delivery of patient care.
 The student also integrates the use of appropriate nursing informatics/technologies in the delivery of nursing care for assigned patients.
+This is a six credit hour course.